pydantic/pydantic-extra-types/docs/coordinate.md

-`Coordinate` parses `Latitude` and `Longitude`
+Coordinate parses Latitude and Longitude.

-You can use the type `Coordinate` data type for storing coordinates.
-Coordinate can be defined by this format `<Latitude>,<Longitude>`: `41.40338, 2.17403`.
+You can use the `Coordinate` data type for storing coordinates.
+Coordinates can be defined using one of the following formats:

+1. Tuple format: `(Latitude, Longitude)`.
+For example: `(41.40338, 2.17403)`.
+2. `Coordinate` instance format: `Coordinate(latitude=Latitude, longitude=Longitude)`.
+For example: `Coordinate(latitude=41.40338, longitude=2.17403)`.
+3. Shorthand format: `(Latitude)`.
+In this case, the latitude value is specified, and the longitude is set to 0.
+For example: `(41.40338)`.

-The first number in your latitude coordinate is between -90 and 90.
-The first number in your longitude coordinate is between -180 and 180.
+The latitude value should be between -90 and 90, while the longitude value should be between -180 and 180.

 ```py
 from pydantic import BaseModel